-Based on the feedback from citizens during the virtual focus group meetings in 2020, plans are underway to develop a virtual water quality, capital project, and education and outreach dashboard.
-Citizens requested more access to water quality data and information about the County's programs.
-The move to an online dashboard will increase transparency about the County's programs while also improving education and involvement efforts.
+Based on the feedback from citizens during the virtual focus group meetings in 2020, virtual water quality, capital project, and education and outreach dashboards were developed to provide citizens more access to water quality data and information about the County's programs.
+Additionally, the County created an ESRI Story Map that provides an overview of the County's monitoring network and how it helps protect local waterways including the Congaree National Park.
+The move to an online dashboard has increased transparency about the County's programs while also improving education and involvement efforts.
+The County will continue to develop new ways to present information to public through dashboards and story maps.